ethanrowe5379/GoogleWiki/README.md

 Criticism and Controversy - Andrew Harley

 /*
-There are two "Corporate Affairs because the amount of content Whoever picks this please split the content into manageable but also relevant groups ALSO TAKE PICTURES FROM THE WIKI FROM YOUR RESPECTIVE AREAS */
+There are two "Corporate Affairs" because the amount of content Whoever picks this please split the content into manageable but also relevant groups ALSO TAKE PICTURES FROM THE WIKI FROM YOUR RESPECTIVE AREAS */